 Most college Biology and Environmental Science majors in the U.S., at least half of whom are health pre-professionals, are required to take a course in ecology as undergraduates.
 Getting them sincerely interested in ecology and having them see the relevance of the course can be a challenge.
 Students do not always have the math skills necessary to appreciate some of ecology’s theoretical underpinnings.
 Their decreasing familiarity with the outdoors is a major obstacle.

-Enter New Frontiers in Nature Study: Ecology, Field Biology, Natural History.
+Enter Understanding Nature: Ecology for a New Generation.
 I spent 14 years teaching ecology in the standard format, followed by seven years of experimenting with different techniques to better reach students.
 Comments on course reviews went from lukewarm in the standard format to the following: